The muskox

 Did you know that:

-In order to strengthen the genetic base of the muskox strain, transplantation of individuals from zoos to the wild has taken place.
-Vildriket has been involved in such transplantation.
+To strengthen the genetic base of the muskox population, translocations from zoos to the wild have been carried out, and Vildriket has taken part in this work.

-A young bull out on a wandering ended up once down in Färila in Hälsingland, where it was anesthetized and moved back to western Härjedalen.
+A young bull once wandered as far south as Färila in Hälsingland, where it was anesthetized and relocated back to western Härjedalen.

-The muskox does not smell musk, and the name is thus misleading, but the musk ox has scent glands that sit in front of / below the eyes.
-These glands swell during the rutting and give off a secretion that smells.
+Despite its name, the muskox does not actually smell of musk.
+The name is misleading, though the species does have scent glands located below the eyes.
+These glands swell during the rutting season and release a distinctive secretion.